Handling errors¶

 Using the context object you can query the state of the parser.
 E.g. to get the

-get expected symbols in this state use context.state.actions.keys()
+get expected symbols in this state use context.state.actions.keys().

-To get information about the error use error
+To get information about the error use error object.
+E.g. to get expected

 symbols at this position for which parser can succesfully continue use